gangeshwark/QbE_System/README.md

 An end-to-end system to search for a query word (audio format) in a huge corpus audio file.

 ## Running
-To start the server, use the following command:<br>
+1. To start the server, use the following command:<br>
 ```$ python QbE_System.py```

+2. Open the given link in the browser for GUI of the system.

 ## Requirements
 The system requires the following modules:<br>